biojava/biojava.github.io/wiki/AapropsSkype_20110812.md

 Modifications

 `- Resid`
 `- PSI-MOD ontology (combination of resid and another db called delta-mass) collects differences in mass for every protein modification`

-`- we created an XML file that describes protein modifications in he PDB.
+`- We created an XML file that describes protein modifications in he PDB.
 Cross references to Resid and PSI-MOD.
 If there is ag a phosphorylated serin, it describes what atoms are connected.`
 `- Student last year wrote a program that would take a PDB file, scan through it and detect all modifications that are there.`
 `- used on the PDB web site to visualize the results.`